Best Short-term Business Loans in April 2025

 Frequently asked questions

 Small businesses might consider a short-term loan if you are looking for an emergency business loan, short-term funding to cover an unexpected expense or to help expand your business.
-Short-term business loans can also be more lenient in qualification requirements, which could be good if you have with poor or limited credit.
+Short-term business loans can also be more lenient in qualification requirements, which could be good if you have poor or limited credit.

 Short-term business loans usually provide fast funding.
 The exact time frame to receive your funds will depend on the lender.
-Some will provide funding the same day you’re approved, while others send the funds within 72 hours upon approval.
+Some will provide funding the same day you’re approved, while others take several days or more.

 You might be able to get a bad credit business loan.
 Some lenders don’t weigh credit that heavily and instead prefer to see strong cash flow.
 However, those with low credit scores are likely to receive higher interest rates than those with excellent credit.
 In addition, keep in mind that taking on more debt you can’t afford can negatively impact your credit score further.